SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-09-fda-evusheld.md

 ## The Weekend Conclusion

 It's probably not relevant to you personally, since it applies only to 2% &ndash; 3% of the population.
-On the other hand, it _is_ relevant to you personally: since we all owe each other a mutual moral duty of care, and our immunocompromised brothers and sisters need this.
+On the other hand, it _is_ relevant to you personally: we all owe each other a mutual moral duty of care, and our immunocompromised brothers and sisters need this.
+It's relevant to all of us to help them out.

 So&hellip; at least we're doing _that._